-An authorization letter is a kind of permission letter in which one person allows the other person to take certain actions or perform duties that the person authorizing could perform himself but cannot due to some reason.
+An authorization letter is a kind of permission letter in which one person allows the other to take certain actions or perform duties that the person authorizing could perform themselves, but cannot due to some reason.

 Who writes the permission letter?